TechSckoolByVijay/Kubernetes-Demo-Series/DeployStaticWebpage/readme.md

 Replace <secret-name> with a meaningful name for your secret, <acr-login-server> with the login server URL of your ACR, <acr-username> and <acr-password> with your ACR login credentials, and <your-email> with your email address.

 ## Deploying the Application to Kubernetes
 With our Docker image pushed to ACR and the secret created, we can deploy the application to Kubernetes.

 Create a Kubernetes deployment manifest file with the appropriate specifications, including the image name from ACR and the secret name.
-Apply the manifest using the following command:

 ```
 apiVersion: apps/v1